Vorian-Atreides/CrossOver/Readme.txt

 The project require to have C++ (version 11 at least):
 > https://gcc.gnu.org/

-For the network communication, you will need ZeroMQ:
+For the network communication, you will need ZeroMQ (version 3 at least):
 > http://zeromq.org/area:download

 And its CPP's binding: